 Emeny RT, Baumert J, Zannas AS, Kunze S, Wahl S, Iurato S, Arloth J, Erhardt A, Balsevich G, Schmidt MV, Weber P, Kretschmer A, Pfeiffer L, Kruse J, Strauch K, Roden M, Herder C, Koenig W, Gieger C, Waldenberger M, Peters A, Binder EB, Ladwig KH.
 Anxiety Associated Increased CpG Methylation in the Promoter of Asb1: A Translational Approach Evidenced by Epidemiological and Clinical Studies and a Murine Model.
 Neuropsychopharmacology.
 2018 Jan;43(2):342-353. doi: 10.1038/npp.2017.102.
 Epub 2017 May 25.
 PMID: 28540928; PMCID: PMC5729551.

 Dartmouth Digital Commons Citation

 Emeny, Rebecca T.; Baumert, Jens; Zannas, Anthony S.; Kunze, Sonja; Wahl, Simone; and Iurato, Stella, "Anxiety Associated Increased CpG Methylation in the Promoter of Asb1: A Translational Approach Evidenced by Epidemiological and Clinical Studies and a Murine Model" (2017).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 350.